Data Management Glossary

 - Forecast Savings and Plan Data Management Strategies

-- Archive Based on Actual Data Usage to Avoid Surprises
+- Cloud Tiering and Archiving Based on Actual Data Usage to Avoid Surprises

 - Using last-accessed time vs. last modified provides a more predictable decision on the objects that will be accessed in the future, which avoids costly archiving errors.

 - Run dozens or hundreds of migrations in parallel